 10. Don’t skip extra-curricular activities

-Extra-curricular activities like sport, cultural pursuits, or volunteering can show that you’ll contribute to campus life and have a wide range of interests.
+Extra-curricular activities such as sport, cultural pursuits, or volunteering can show that you’ll contribute to campus life and have a wide range of interests.
 These should be authentic and long-standing rather than adopted months before the MBA application.
 The quality rather than the quantity of these activities matters.

 11. Paint the full picture